escornabot/electronics/README.md

 ## To buy boards

 Developers don't produce boards to sell.
-Under providers directory there are instructions to order yourself.
+Under [_providers_](providers) directory there are instructions to order yourself.

+Are you a board provider?
+Please, send us your buyer's guide! :)

 [CPU01]: EscornaCPU
 [ARD01]: ArduinoShield